upendrku/System-Design-Interview/README.md

 ## Encryption
 A reversible way of making data secret so it can only be converted back to an understandable form with a known secret value.

+## Role Based Management
+Recognize the different types of users who would be using the system, like, for example, system administrators.
+There could be normal administrators, there could be developers, test engineers, other product managers or other team members or different org members.

+So, go through all of the roles that are displayed that are decided for this particular product and then finally figure out the different permissions for these roles.

+Specifically determine the high level permissions and also the technical low level permissions as well.
+E.g. who has permission to build, who has permission to approve requests, who has permission to deploy, along with who has permission to use which feature in your project etc.

 </code>